shu-htk/tip-dev/doc/reference.md

 n : number [1]
 x : number [0.84147098481]
 ```
-Actually, macro variable is replaced to the formatted string  before
+Actually, macro variable is replaced to the string before
-parsing the command.
-so you can do like,
+parsing the command, you can do like,
 ```
 tip> @ n=1
 tip> @ func=sin